 A sharp pain in your breast, possibly with some tenderness, can be scary.
 It may have you wondering if it could be something serious.

-A breast lump is often the thing women — and even men — notice that spurs a visit to their doctors.
+A breast lump is often the thing women — and even men — notice that spurs a visit to their doctor.
 While early stage breast cancer shows no symptoms, timely detection can turn breast cancer into a survivor's tale.

 We often associate pain with something wrong, so when women feel tenderness or pain in their breast they often assume the worst — breast cancer.
 However, breast pain is rarely the first noticeable symptom of breast cancer.
 Several other factors can cause the pain.